slinga-homebrew/Save-Game-Copier/README.md

  SGC uses a dynamic menu and will remove devices it doesn't detect from your menu.
 If SGC is having trouble seeing your backup cartridge make sure the builtin Saturn memory manager can see the cartridge.
 Most likely the Saturn can't see the cartridge and therefore neither can SGC.

+ MODE is not detected.
+Make sure you use the game_cure_for_mode.cue otherwise the MODE will not be detected.

 ## Saturn Save Games Collect Project
 Want to share your save games on the web?
 Send them to the [Save Games Collect](https://ppcenter.webou.net/pskai/savedata/) project.
 Made by Cafe-Alpha, the author of the Gamer's Cartridge.
 Please append a ".RAW" to the save filename before submitting.